price of solar panel for home

 PM Surya Ghar Muft Bijli Yojana

-• Up to ₹78,000 subsidy for systems 3 kW and above.
+• A subsidy of up to ₹78,000 is available for solar systems that are 3 kW and above.

 • Eligibility: Must be a residential property owner with a DISCOM-approved vendor.